How much will retirement cost for you? Simple calculators cannot give an accurate answer. Go through this process to understand retirement expenses.

-Inflation doesn’t just stop once you reach retirement, though, it continues to erode your purchasing power throughout your life.
-To see how to protect your income from inflation throughout retirement, read the post on how to take income from a retirement portfolio.
+Inflation doesn’t stop once you reach retirement, though, it continues to erode your purchasing power throughout your life.
+You must protect your retirement income from inflation by using an academic retirement income strategy.

 How Retirees Actually Spend their Money

-There’s a common pattern that most retirees follow with their spending called the “smile” retirement because of its shape.
+Most retirees follow a common pattern with their spending called the “smile” retirement.
+It’s called a smile retirement because of its shape.

 Early on in retirement, people usually spend more than they did when they were working.
 This is because there is now time to do things that you couldn’t before.
 Then, as you check things off the bucket list, you become less interested in spending.
 So, spending starts to slow down for a time.
 Finally, late in life, spending starts to climb back up as medical expenses rise.

 It looks about like this for someone spending $50,000 and retiring at age 65:

 More of a side smile than a full smile, really.